 - Avoid swimming pools, saunas and excessive workouts for a week after each tattoo removal session

-- In patients prone to herpes - the use of oral aciclovir is essential prior to treatment
+- In clients prone to herpes - the use of oral aciclovir is essential prior to treatment

 - Diabetes (insulin-dependent)